 How to watch Watchmen online anywhere on Earth with a VPN

-If you're an American abroad, but want to watch The Watchmen live, you're not out of luck.
+If you're an American abroad, but want to watch The Watchmen, you're not out of luck.
 With the right VPN, you can stream the show from wherever you go.

 We've evaluated many VPN services, and our top pick is ExpressVPN.
 It meets the VPN needs of the vast majority of users, offering outstanding compatibility with most devices and impressive connection speeds.
 It's also affordable at $12.95 per month.
 (Signing up for longer periods of six months or a year reduces the cost even more.)